Adexandria/TodolistLibrary/README.md

 ### Introduction
 This following are needed before proceeding with that installation:
  - Visual Studio installed on your machine.
- - A .NET 6.0 Standard project that you want to add the package to.
+ - A .NET 6.0 project that you want to add the package to.

 ### Installation
 To install the package using the dotnet add package command, follow the steps below: